nasa/Transform-to-Open-Science/getting_started.md

   - Access a summary of all US federal action [advancing open science](/docs/Area4_Moving_To_Openness/federal_guidance.md) and a timeline of the resulting [policy actions](/docs/Area4_Moving_To_Openness/Open_Timeline.md)
   - Access a growing list of [global actions](/docs/Area4_Moving_To_Openness/global_policies.md) supporting open science
   - Find open science [funding](/docs/Area4_Moving_To_Openness/funding_opportunities.md) and [job](/docs/Area4_Moving_To_Openness/job_opportunities.md) opportunities
+  - Apply to the TOPS grant opportunity for Transform to Open Science Training, details can be found [here](/docs/Area4_Moving_To_Openness/TOPST/readme.md)